openpnp/openpnp/GcodeDriver:-Command-Reference.md

+This is a list of Gcode configuration options available for the GcodeDriver.
+Each of these options can be specified in the `machine.xml` or in the configuration panel.
+When the driver is commanded by OpenPnP to perform an action it looks up the appropriate Gcode, performs variable substitution and then sends it to the controller.

+Commands can contain multiple lines to send to the controller.
+Each line is sent as a command and the driver waits for the COMMAND_CONFIRM_REGEX to match before sending the next one.

 ### CONNECT_COMMAND

 Sent after the driver finishes connecting to the serial port.
 Can be used to send any initialization parameters the controller needs.